ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 `us-east` | `us-east`
 {: caption="Table 1.
 Activity Tracker regions" caption-side="top"}

-Events from your deployments appear in an Activity Tracker instance in the same region, with the exception of `osl01`, `seo01`, and `che01`.
+Events from your deployments appear in an Activity Tracker instance in the same region, except for `osl01`, `seo01`, and `che01`.
 Deployments in `osl01` have their events forwarded to `eu-gb`.
 Deployments in `seo01` and `che01` have their events forwarded to `jp-tok`.
-If you have deployments in multiple regions, you have to set up the Activity Tracker in multiple regions.
+If you have deployments in multiple regions, you must set up the Activity Tracker in multiple regions.

 ## Activity Tracker through LogDNA

-Once you provision the service, events are automatically forwarded from all your {{site.data.keyword.databases-for}} deployments in the same region.
+When you provision the service, events are automatically forwarded from all your {{site.data.keyword.databases-for}} deployments in the same region.

 The service can be provisioned from [its catalog page](https://{DomainName}/catalog/ibm-cloud-activity-tracker-with-logdna) or from an existing [Observability Dashboard](https://cloud.ibm.com/observe/activitytracker).